cannatag/ldap3/docs/manual/source/installation.rst

 attribute.

 If you prefer to deal always with Exceptions you can set the **raise_exceptions** attribute to True in the Connection object definition.
-From now on the Connection will raise exceptions for all operations that return a result codeù different from RESULT_SUCCESS, RESULT_COMPARE_FALSE, RESULT_COMPARE_TRUE, RESULT_REFERRAL.
+From now on the Connection will raise exceptions for all operations that return result codes different from RESULT_SUCCESS, RESULT_COMPARE_FALSE, RESULT_COMPARE_TRUE, RESULT_REFERRAL.

 Communication exceptions have multiple inheritance either from LDAPCommunicationError and the specific socket exception.